-Ref- erence Consultee Relevant IIA paragraph/ table/ figure/ appendix Consultee Response Summary Response/ Action appendix Iand at Howe Green (south of Chelmsford).
+Ref- erence Consultee Relevant IIA paragraph/ table/ figure/ appendix Consultee Response Summary Response/ Action land at Howe Green (south of Chelmsford).
 There is no reason, for example, why residential-led development at West Chelmsford along with employment development at Location 16b (the selected employment site) could not be considered a potential spatial strategy.
 3.32 It is unclear to what degree this baseless grouping of development at West Chelmsford with employment development at Howe Green into a single option has infected the assessment of the former's sustainability to form part of a spatial strategy for the borough.
 But the third reason for the rejection of Option 2c demonstrates it has been determinative to at least some degree.
 Furthermore, the first reason appears more applicable to employment development at Howe Green (somewhat detached from the City) than it does to a westward extension to Chelmsford.
 3.33 In effect, the IIA presents a false choice, with West Chelmsford compared with other options only as part of an option that includes employment development at Howe Green.
-3.34 Option 3 is considered by the IIA as a higher growth option that combines Options 2a with 2c.
 3.35 The clear advantage of this over (or rather, in combination with) the selected Option 2a, is that Option 3 would better reflect the Government's call to maximise the potential for housing delivery as well as addressing affordable housing needs.
 However, the benefit of this is not reflected in the IIA appraisal of the Site against SA objective 2 - not only is this option scored no better than option that will deliver far fewer homes, but some of the commentary is somewhat negative, with the IIA stating that: "Whilst the provision of a quantum of housing beyond the transitional need is likely to provide additional flexibility in delivery and choice of tenure, overdelivery could be disruptive to the local housing market with demand failing to match supply and potentially stalled developments.
 As a result, there is an element of uncertainty in relation to Option 3".